Frederic Tudor: Career

 Tudor spent the next few years experimenting with various kinds of insulation.
 Ice was packed aboard ship with wood shavings, sawdust, or rice chaff on its outside surfaces to insulate it against heat.
 The blocks were also stacked together like well-fitted masonry.
-He constructed icehouses throughout the tropics and created a demand there for cold refreshments.
+He constructed ice houses throughout the tropics and created a demand there for cold refreshments.

 By 1825, Tudor was doing well with ice sales, but the difficulty of hand-cutting large blocks limited his company's growth.
 However, one supplier, Nathaniel Jarvis Wyeth, harnessed horses to a metal blade to cut ice.
 Wyeth's ice plow made mass production a reality and allowed Tudor to more than triple his production.